Rohitkale-AIML/SQL/README.md

 - It is a tool/software that allows one to access, interact with, and manipulate a database
 - RDBMS use SQL to communicate with database

+## What are ACID properties?
+- CID (Atomicity, Consistency, Isolation, Durability) properties are a set of principles that guarantee the reliability of database transactions.

+**Atomicity:**
+- **Definition:** All operations within a transaction must be completed successfully; otherwise, the transaction is rolled back to its previous state.
+- **Example:** Consider a bank transfer where money is withdrawn from one account and deposited into another.
+If the withdrawal or deposit fails for any reason, the entire transaction is rolled back to maintain consistency.

+**Consistency:**
+- **Definition:** A transaction brings the database from one valid state to another.
+The integrity constraints of the database are maintained.
+- **Example:** If a database enforces a constraint that every employee must belong to a department, a transaction attempting to add an employee without specifying a department would violate consistency and be rejected.

+**Isolation:**
+- **Definition:** Transactions are executed in isolation from each other, and the intermediate state of a transaction is not visible to other transactions until it is committed.
+- **Example:** Consider two transactions simultaneously updating the same bank account.
+Isolation ensures that the transactions do not interfere with each other, and each sees a consistent snapshot of the data.

+**Durability:**
+- **Definition:** Once a transaction is committed, its changes are permanent and survive subsequent system failures.
+- **Example:** If a user completes an online purchase, and the database acknowledges the transaction as committed, the record of that purchase should persist even if the system crashes immediately afterward.
+Durability ensures that committed transactions survive system failures.

 ## Types of SQL Commands
 **Data Query Language (DQL) (retrieve data from the DB using SQL queries):**
 - SELECT